WolfDen133/MiniNEA/Game/Docs/MiniNEA Documentation.md

 > - The use of object bases and managers are for future-proofing as I intend to improve and update this project in future.
 > - The use of creating a renderer is so that game logic and graphics can be completely separate, leading to tidier code, and improved maintainability; it is also good practice to keep these things separate.
 > - The use of level files and a level database is so that it is easier to add levels to the game.
+> - Comments have now been added, but were not when screenshots were taken.
+Look at source files for commenting.

 > ### Window Initialization, RenderManager and Camera
 >